 • Document the Scene: Once you have been cleared of any severe injuries by the EMTs on site, you can begin documenting the scene of the accident.
 Take photos of any vehicles involved in the accident, the license plate numbers, any property damage, and any injuries that you or your passengers have sustained.
 Talk to any potential witnesses and get their contact information.
 You may need to speak to them later.

 • See a Doctor: Even if you have been medically cleared by the EMTs, you should still go see a doctor for a thorough evaluation.
-Not only will the resulting medical records be important for your future insurance claim, but they may also find an injury that the EMTs initially missed.
+Not only will the resulting medical records be important for your future insurance claim, but they may also reveal an injury that the EMTs initially missed.
 It is always ideal to be careful and certain after a car accident.

 • Inform Your Insurance: You need to notify your insurance company that you have been involved in a car accident.
 If you delay this step, it could cause problems for you in the near future.
 In addition, Orange County has specific laws regarding car accidents.
 If you are involved in one, make sure you: